OWASP/www-chapter-charlotte/index.md

 Started in 2010, we are the CLT area's chapter for OWASP Global.
 We typical meet the **4 Times a Year.** Sometimes more, we hope to also see you during the [Cyber Security Symposium](https://cybersecuritysymposium.uncc.edu/)

-We hold a Meet and Greet **(Virtually During this time of COVID)** beginning at 7:00pm.
-Food and beverages are provided. **(Suspended during this time of COVID, Feel free to drink and eat at your house, we for sure will be doing that!)**
+We hold a Meet and Greet beginning at 7:00pm.
+Food and beverages are provided.

 Please Signup on [**Meet-Up**](https://www.meetup.com/owaspCLT) so we can have an accurate count for food.